-ADACS is delivered jointly by Swinburne University of Technology, Curtin University, and Pawsey Supercomputing Centre.
+ADACS is delivered jointly by Swinburne University of Technology and Curtin University.
 ADACS is funded under Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) Program via Astronomy Australia Ltd (AAL).

 Astronomy Australia Limited (AAL)

 Astronomy Australia Limited (AAL) is a not-for-profit company, limited by guarantee, whose members are Australian universities and research organisations with a significant astronomical research capability.
 AAL works with Australia’s National Observatories, astronomers at Australian universities and the Australian Government to advance the goals in the Australian astronomy Decadal Plan 2016-2025, Australia in the era of global astronomy.